vacp2p/nim-libp2p/README.md

   proc createMplex(conn: Connection): Muxer =
     # helper proc to create multiplexers,
     # use this to perform any custom setup up,
-    # su as adjusting timeout or anything else
+    # such as adjusting timeout or anything else
     # that the muxer requires
     result = newMplex(conn)